 - The chair should have independently adjustable arms.

 How should the chair be adjusted?

-- When sitting the chair, the chair height should be such that with your feet flat on the floor, you can sit in the chair comfortably.
+- When sitting on the chair, the chair height should be such that with your feet flat on the floor, you can sit in the chair comfortably.

 - The chair seat should be tilted slightly so that the front of the seat is slightly lower than the back of the seat.
-This causes your pelvis to tilt and improve the ‘S’ shape of your spine to provide more support to your body.
+This causes your pelvis to tilt and improves the ‘S’ shape of your spine to provide more support to your body.
 This also causes your shoulder and head to be balanced better.

 - The chair seat depth should be chosen (on good chairs you can do this when you buy it) so that when sitting on the chair, you can get your hand (about 3 or 4 inches) between the back of your knee and the seat edge.
 If the chair is too deep you’ll never be comfortable.
 If the chair is too shallow you won’t get enough support.

 - Adjust the chair back to support both the lower back and your shoulders.
 This should not be a problem if the correct length back was purchased with the chair.